PranaliVairale/TS_Demo/README.md

 # TS_Demo
-This is my first Github programmimg
+This is my first Github project